Updated 22/09/25

 Fritillaria imperialis (crown imperial)

-A hardy perennial with upright stems that are topped with an umbel of bell-shaped orange flowers beneath a crown of bracts that rise upwards.
-They are stunning ornamental plants that will without a doubt add intrigue and interest to the border.
+A hardy perennial with upright stems topped with an umbel of bell-shaped orange flowers beneath a crown of bracts rising upwards.
+They are stunning ornamental plants that without a doubt add intrigue and interest to the border.
 Alternatively, use them to contrast with traditional native plants in a cottage garden.

 • Sun – Full sun